BB-Media-IT/Data-Hub/README.md

 ---

-## Content Tracker & Upcoming Titles
+## Content Tracker & Coming Soon
-Stay ahead of the curve with our Content Tracker & Upcoming Titles service, meticulously curated to follow the lifecycle of content.
+Stay ahead of the curve with our Content Tracker & Coming Soon service, meticulously curated to follow the lifecycle of content.
 Our analysts work tirelessly, sourcing information from Official Press Rooms and monitoring relevant news daily to provide comparative insights.
 We integrate normalized variables into our interactive databases for a streamlined experience.

 ### Features
 - Comprehensive tracking of content lifecycle